 Direct Train to NYC

-NJ Transit has announced that riders on the Raritan Valley line will get a one-seat ride to New York Penn Station in Spring of 2014 during off-peak hours.
+Starting March 3, 2014, riders on the Raritan Valley line will get a one-seat ride to New York Penn Station during off-peak hours.
 I am working with Mayor Andy Skibitsky and our state delegation to lobby NJ Transit to phase in one-seat locomotives on weekends and during peak hours.